Olivina/toefl-schedule/speaking/口语第二轮-fiona笔记.md

 >
 >   M: Well, I think the government should not build houses on the last green land.
 >
->   T: Because it's good for
+>   T: Because saving the green land is more urgent.
+>
+>   E: I mean,

 #### 18年3月10: